 - Reviewing your budget before the beginning of each month.

-- Charging more than you can afford on credit cards
+- Not charging more than you can afford on credit cards

 - Being prepared for the unexpected.